alishobeiri/Ball-Keep-Up/README.md

 # SURE Application 2018

-Short created as part of SURE Application 2018.
+Short game created as part of SURE Application 2018.

 To play the game click the ball to keep it up in the air.